 That time at the entrance we were told to pay IDR 15.000 for entrance fee.
 It was not clear whether that amount was meant for 3 person (IDR 5.000 per person), or two motorbikes that we rode.
 We were not given any ticket whatsoever, the guards just let us inside with a smile after we paid.
 We were not given any brochures or maps, too.
 Those guards said that they had been out-of-print.
 Oh, well.

-Candi Muaro Jambi compound his place is a history of its own.
+Candi Muaro Jambi compound is a history of its own.
 There is an ancient (albeit modern at that time) civilization living there approximately since the fourth century.
 The place is huge, but the maintenance is too poor in some places.
 I hope people pay more attention to this sites, especially the Jambi government, since this compound is a great heritage and asset for tourism.